WEREMSOFT/raylib-wiki-fork/Working-on-Raspberry-Pi.md

-To build your raylib game for Raspberry Pi you just need to download raylib git repository.
+To build your raylib game for Raspberry Pi you just need to download raylib git repository (or wget the current release from [here](https://github.com/raysan5/raylib/releases)).
 All required libraries come with the raylib, **no additional dependencies are required**. raylib also comes with ready-to-use makefiles to compile source code and examples.

 ### Supported Devices and OS

-Official OS supported is [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/).
+Official OS supported is [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/), but Stretch currently works too.
 Following Raspberry Pi devices work flawlessly by raylib:

  - Raspberry Pi Zero (all models)
  - Raspberry Pi 1 (all models)